-A Brexiteer source said the move confirmed that “Chequers is dead on arrival” after the Government accepted all four reforms put forward by Eurosceptics such as Jacob Rees-Mogg, Sir Bernard Jenkin, Priti Patel and Iain Duncan Smith.
+A Brexiteer source said the move confirmed that after the Government accepted all four reforms put forward by Eurosceptics such as Jacob Rees-Mogg, Sir Bernard Jenkin, Priti Patel and Iain Duncan Smith.

 Two Brexit heavyweights, David Davis and Boris Johnson, left their role over the Prime Minister's plan for a “common rule book” covering a new “UK-EU free trade area” and on Monday parliamentary private secretary Scott Mann followed suit.

 Pressure on Theresa May was underlined by the disclosure that Brexiteers had set up a Whatsapp group to co-ordinate voting tactics, organised by ex-Brexit minister Steve Baker, who quit over the Chequers plan.